-PVTA provided 12.3 million passenger trips for the most recently concluded fiscal year (FY2016 from July 1, 2016 to June 30 2015), which is an 18.1% increase since FY2010.
+PVTA provided 7.5 million passenger trips for the most recently concluded fiscal year (FY2024 from July 1, 2023, to June 30, 2024), which is a 24% decrease since FY2019 (prior to the COVID-19 Pandemic).
 PVTA's ridership includes bus riders, ADA clients for paratransit vans, and customers of its Senior Service van transportation (aka "Dial a Ride).
-After a loss of more than 20% in operating funds in 2002-2003, PVTA has steadily won back the 21% ridership loss that occurred, topping 12 million total rides in 2015 for the first time since 2002.
+After the loss in ridership during the pandemic in FY2021, PVTA has steadily won back 46% of the loss ridership and has continued to grow by nearly a 1 million trips each year since.

-PVTA Ridership FY2006 to FY2016
+PVTA Ridership FY2017 to FY2024